dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 ---
 title: Hardware Introduction
-date: 2019-11-08
+date: 2020-01-22
 keywords: [component, propellor, sensor, product comparison]
 ---

-DJI produces highly capable, remotely controlled aircraft, hand held cameras and stabilizers that are designed for both consumer and commercial applications.
-The products are widely accessible in both ease of use and affordability while still maintaining a quality and feature set unmatched in the industry.
+DJI produces small, highly capable, remotely controlled aircraft as well as hand held cameras and stabilizers perfect for both consumer and commercial applications.
+The products are very accessible being easy to use and affordable, and have a quality and feature set unmatched in the industry.

 ### Aircraft

-DJI has a range of multi-rotor aircraft that can be automated with the Mobile SDK including the Spark, Mavic Air, Mavic Pro, Phantom series, Inspire series, Matrice 200 series, Matrice 100 and Matrice 600.
+DJI has a range of multi-rotor aircraft that can be automated with the Mobile SDK including the Mavic 2 Series, Mavic 2 Enterprise, Mavic Air, Mavic Pro, Phantom series, Inspire series, Matrice 200 V2 series, Matrice 100 and Matrice 600.

-One of the key features of DJI aircraft is the camera's ability to stay horizontal regardless of the aircrafts's orientation.
+One of the key features of DJI aircraft is the camera's ability to stay horizontal no matter how the aircraft is flying.
 The camera is mounted on a gimbal, which actively compensates for any aircraft rotation, producing clear, beautiful images and videos.

 There are many DJI aircraft to choose from that provide a range of features, performance, size and price.
 Specific metrics developers and users should be aware of when they consider an aircraft include: